This page sets out important information for the recipients of Melbourne Law School (MLS) scholarships. Please read this page carefully.

 As a matter of practice, MLS is committed to earlier payment of the first instalment of scholarships to first year students.
 In some cases, this applies to payments in later years.
 Earlier payment provisions will be set out in the letter of offer that applies to a student’s scholarship.

-2.2 Fee Remission Scholarships (Masters Only)
+2.2 Fee Remission Scholarships (Melbourne Law Masters courses only)

 If a student is awarded a fee remission scholarship, MLS will approve their fee remission amount after the census date of the first subject in each half-year period (January to June, July to December).